Yoga Therapy Training Courses

 Advanced Yoga Therapy

 The 875 Hour Advanced Program is designed to give you the highest level yoga therapy certification, C-IAYT.
-This professional advanced program has a blended online and residential retreat format, with seven weeks of in-person training modules in Upstate New York.
+This professional advanced program has a blended online and residential retreat format, with eight weeks of immersive “retreat” modules, 4 held online and 4 in Upstate New York.
 (2.5 hours north of NYC).

 Graduates of this program are prepared to work in a variety of settings including healthcare, mental health, pain management, injuries, and more.
 The Advanced Breathing Deeply Yoga Therapy Program is made up of three parts: The Foundations Program, seven weeks of residential learning modules, and a mentored practicum done in the student’s community.